MatthewDeWaal888/Digitalsoft-SuburbsApp-WIL2025/README.md

 **Step 4:** Create a new Android Virtual Device to run the application.

-**Step 5:** Select the Pixel 2 API 35 profile with the R system image selected.
+**Step 5:** Select the Pixel 2 API 35 device definition with the VanillaIceCream system image selected.

 **Step 6:** Compile and run the project.